AI-Driven Persona

 Context

-As AI tools for UX research became widely available, persona generators quickly emerged as a common shortcut.
-While efficient, most outputs were structurally shallow, producing personas that were serviceable for documentation but ineffective for strategic design decision-making.
+As AI tools for UX research became widely available, persona generators emerged as a common shortcut.
+While efficient, most outputs were structurally shallow.
+They produced personas that worked for documentation but failed at strategic design decision-making.

-At the same time, I was actively deepening my understanding of AI prompt engineering and exploring how large language models could augment research workflows beyond surface-level automation.
+I was already deepening my work in AI prompt engineering and exploring how large language models could push UX research methods beyond surface-level automation.

-This project originated as a self-initiated investigation into whether AI could support meaningful persona construction rather than generic synthesis.
+This project started as a self-initiated investigation: could AI-powered UX research support meaningful persona construction instead of generic synthesis?

 Laptop screen displaying a sidebar with various AI and GPT tools, including ChatGPT, Sora, Video GPT by VEED, Web Browser, Presentation & Diagrams, Presentation Slides, and others, in a dark mode interface.